KrasnitzLab/SCGV/README.md

 instruction from
 [https://docs.continuum.io/anaconda/install](https://docs.continuum.io/anaconda/install)

+## Create cnviewer anaconda environment from scratch

-* Recreate an anaconda environment suitable for work with `cnviewer` codebase.
-To this end you need to create a `cnviewer` anaconda environment using following command:
+* After installing Anacond you need to create an environment to use with the viewer:

     ```
-    cd cnviewer/deploy_tools
-    conda env create -f environment.yml
+    conda create -n aviewer
+    source activate aviewer
+    conda install numpy scipy matplotlib pillow pandas
     ```
-This command will create an anaconda environment named `cnviewer`.

-* If you already have an anaconda environment named `cnviewer` and need only to update this environment, the appropriate commands are:

-    ```
-    cd cnviewer/deploy_tools
-    conda env update -f environment.yml
-    ```
+## Activate the viewer environment

 * To activate the anaconda environment `cnviewer` you need to use the appropriate anconda instructions to